Name:Ureaplasmaurealyticum Shepard et al. 1974 (Approved Lists 1980)

 Shepard MC, Lunceford CD, Ford DK, Purcell RH, Taylor-Robinson D, Razin S, Black FT.
 Ureaplasma urealyticum gen. nov., sp. nov.: proposed nomenclature for the human T (T-strain) mycoplasmas.
 International Journal of Systematic Bacteriology 1974; 24:160-171.

 😷 The risk group for Belgium has been imported on 2024-02-05.
 The full classification is: risk group = 2, note = "default: 2 human and animal pathogen - biological class of risk animal: 2; biovar 2: 2 human and animal pathogen - biological class of risk animal: 2". — The risk group for Canada has been imported on 2024-02-27.
 The full classification is: risk group = 2, note = "default: 2 Animal classification RG: 1 - Security sensitive biological agent: No - Terrestrial animal pathogen under Canadian Food Inspection Agency authority: No - Containment level: Containment Level 2; biotype 2: 1 Security sensitive biological agent: No - Terrestrial animal pathogen under Canadian Food Inspection Agency authority: No". — The risk group for Swiss Confederation has been imported on 2024-02-01.
 The full classification is: risk group = 2. — The risk group for Germany has been imported on 2023-10-29.
-The full classification is: risk group = 2, note = "ht". — The risk group for United Kingdom has been imported on 2024-01-31.
-The full classification is: risk group = 2.
+The full classification is: risk group = 2, note = "ht". — The risk group for France has been imported on 2024-08-30.
+The full classification is: risk group = 2. — The risk group for United Kingdom has been imported on 2024-01-31.
+The full classification is: risk group = 2. — If in doubt, use the risk group given in the regulations for your country and, if these are not available, use the risk group given in the catalogue of the culture collection from which you have obtained or intend to obtain the strain.

 🧍 According to Bartlett et al. (2022), this species is an established human pathogen.Publication: